makyul/sensors-software/Robonomics.md

 ```bash
 platformio run -e nodemcuv2_en -t upload
 ```
-You can chose language changing 'nodemcuv2_en'.
+You can choose language changing 'nodemcuv2_en'.

 In the end you will see